 - Development of sustainable aviation fuels (SAFs): 180,000 flights have already been operated with hybrid fuels and the industry is investing in developing SAFs on a commercial scale with the potential to reduce carbon emissions by 80%.IATA, The cost of going green, 2017

-- Market-based measures to cap and reduce emissions: In addition to the EU ETS, aviation will be the first industry to have a global scheme to limit CO2 emissions from 2021.
+- Market-based measures to cap and reduce emissions: In addition to the EU ETS, aviation will be the first industry to have a global scheme to limit CO2 emissions in 2021.
 CORSIA, which is overseen by ICAO, will deliver projects that will reduce carbon by around 2.5 billion tons between 2021 and 2035.
 80 countries have signed up, covering 77% of global aviation CO2 emissions.

 Technology, Operations and Infrastructure

 Progress has already been meaningful through the application of these measures.
 While the number of flights in Europe increased by 8% and the number of passengers by 50% from 2005–2017, CO2 emissions from aviation grew only by 16% during this period, thanks also to the use of larger aircraft and higher load factors (the fraction of seats that are occupied).European Aviation Environmental Report 2019.
 The report also found a 60% increase in passenger kilometres between 2005 and 2017, which indicates that passengers are increasingly using air transport for longer distances where there are limited transport alternatives.
 However, further progress is needed.

 There is a misconception that a tax would somehow incentivise airlines to invest more in sustainable technologies and fuels than they do today.
 Significant investments, primarily in more fuel-efficient aircraft, have taken place for decades and have accelerated in recent years.
 Over the next decade, A4E members will invest approximately €170 billion in new aircraft models.
 Taxes divert funds away to less efficient spending instead of spending on further technological improvements, without creating any environmental incentives.